dobromir-hristov/vuecommunity/docs/guide/ecosystem/mobile-apps.md

 Framework 7 is an already established, mobile focused UI framework, offering native like looking themes for both IOS and Android.
 It was originally built with IOS in mind, with Material Design added later.

 They officially support Vue on top of their components.
-Along with mobile apps using Capacitor, you can easily develop Web Apps (SPA) with PWA support via their CLI.
+Along with mobile apps using Cordova, you can easily develop Web Apps (SPA) with PWA support via their CLI.

 They have a nice documentation, though the Vue part is lacking a bit on explanations, so jumping between it and standard component docs may be necessary.